All Episodes

 How are you?

-Hey, Sean, long time listener.
+Hey, Sean, longtime listener.

 It's a lost cause.

-I totally disagree with that because if you really review the the data, it suggests over the last three major election cycles, it's trending conservative.
+I totally disagree with that because if you really review the data, it suggests over the last three major election cycles, it's trending conservative.

-What we really need is we really need the Patriots that are here to stay a little bit longer and tough it out.
+What we really need is we really need the patriots that are here to stay a little bit longer and tough it out.

 I know we're paying a high gas tax.

-Uh my property tax just went up.
+My property tax just went up.

-Listen, I have friends in New York that are staying in New York, and they're gonna stay New York born, New York bred, and when they die, I promise you, Curtis Lee with Mark Simone will be New York dead.
+Listen, I have friends in New York that are staying in New York, and they're going to stay New York born, New York bred.

-They're never gonna leave.
+They're never going to leave.

-You know, I look, I had already maybe it's because of my life experience.
+You know, I look, I had already, maybe it's because of my life experience.

 I lived five years in Rhode Island.